Skip to Main Content

 Phone:847-491-2187Office: MFC 2-117

-A sportswriter for more than 30 years, Isaacson was named among the 20 “Most Influential Women in Chicago sports media” by the Chicago Tribune in 2022.
-She worked most recently for ESPN in its international division, covering a variety of beats from the Olympic Games to professional tennis.
-In 19 years at the Tribune, she was the principal beat writer covering the Michael-Jordan-led Chicago Bulls in the 90s and later the Chicago Bears for seven seasons, the first woman in both of those roles.
+A sportswriter for more than three decades, Isaacson was named one of the “Most Influential Women in Chicago Sports Media” by the Tribune.
+Most recently, she was a general assignment reporter and columnist in ESPN.com’s international division, covering the pro tennis tour and Olympic Games.
+In 19 years at the Tribune, she was the principal beat writer covering the NBA champion Chicago Bulls teams for five years and later, the Chicago Bears for seven seasons.
+She was also a general sports columnist, becoming the first woman in all three of those roles.

-Isaacson was also on the staffs of Florida Today, USA Today and the Orlando Sentinel, where she received AP Sports Editors awards for beat writing, investigative and feature reporting.
-She was awarded the Chicago Headline Club’s Peter Lisagor Award for top feature story of 2008 for her Tribune Magazine story on her parents’ struggle with Alzheimer’s.
+Isaacson previously worked on the staffs of Florida Today, USA Today and the Orlando Sentinel, where she received AP Sports Editors awards for beat writing, investigative and feature reporting.
+She was awarded the Chicago Headline Club’s Peter Lisagor Award for top feature story of 2008 for her Tribune Magazine piece examining her parents’ dual struggle with Alzheimer’s disease.

-Isaacson is the author of three books, her most recent, "State: A Team, A Triumph, A Transformation," which recounts her experience on her state championship-winning high school basketball team and the transformational journey that occurred shortly after the passage of Title IX.
-It was named one of the top sports books of 2019 by The New York Times, Los Angeles Times and Forbes, and featured on the TODAY Show.
-The book is in high school classrooms throughout the Chicago area.
+Isaacson is the author of three books, most recently "State: A Team, A Triumph, A Transformation," which chronicles her experience on a state championship-winning high school basketball team and its transformational journey after the passage of Title IX.
+It was named one of the top sports books of 2019 by The New York Times, Los Angeles Times and Forbes, featured on the TODAY Show and is used in high school classrooms throughout the Chicago area.